mavenagi-apps/chat/INSTALL.md

 ## Encrypting and Signing User Data

 When integrating Maven's widget, you'll need to securely transmit user data using a two-step process: signing and encryption.
 First, generate a key-pair and encryption secret.
 Then, configure your app settings by adding your encryption secret and public key during the app installation.
-Finally, implement a server-side function similar to this example:

 ### Generate private/public Key-pair